Neobot/PC/Bin/NSReference.md

 *Notes:*
 > - Function declaration must be done before the call.
 - Parameters can be any types of [alias](#aliases).
-- In function call, points and rects shall be surrounded by "[" "]".
+- In function call, points and rects must be surrounded by "[" "]".

 ###### Examples:
 	function doAction(arm)